 CLAS/HIST230Women in Classical Antiquity A literary, historical, and cultural survey of social structures and private life in ancient Greece and Rome.
 Issues covered include constructions of sexuality, cross-cultural standards of the beautiful, varieties of courtship and marriage, and contentions between pornography and erotica.
 Students will examine sources from medical, philosophic, lyric, tragic, comic, and rhetorical writers as well as representative works from vase painting, the plastic arts, graffiti, etc. (This is a designated Greek and Roman literature or culture course in Classics.)

-CLAS/POLS257Justice and Political Community in Antiquity This course examines political thought from the Greek period through the Italian Renaissance.
+CLAS/POLS257Justice and Political Community: Classical Political Thought This course examines political thought from the Greek period through the Italian Renaissance.
 We will pay particular attention to classical conceptions of human nature, justice, the ideal political order, and the obligations of citizens to their political communities.
 We will also form an appreciation for the Greek and Roman foundations of subsequent political systems.
 Thinkers covered include Plato, Aristotle, Cicero, St. Augustine, and Machiavelli.

 CLAS/HIST295Greek and Roman Sport Ancient Greece gave rise to traditions of competitive athletics that are still with us today - but how should we understand the legacy?
 Through a combination of illustrated lectures, in-class discussions, and interactive and creative exercises (e.g. composing your own Victory Poetry and 'tweet-grams', tweets modeled off of ancient epigrams of athletes), we will study the development of sport in ancient Greece and Rome.
 While we make our way through Greek and Roman history, we will spend considerable time comparing ancient athletic practice with modern athletic culture and formulate ways to undertake meaningful historical and cross-cultural analysis.